mhbka/itemtracker/README.md

 The frontend is deployed differently.
 It is simply built and deployed to Github Pages, via Github Actions.

+Each of the deployment flows can be viewed via its workflow in `/.github/workflows`.

 ### Secrets
 WIP